 If you are charged by the federal government for a crime, you will most likely receive a harsher sentence and higher fines than if you faced similar charges pressed by the Commonwealth of Pennsylvania.How can Logue Law Help Me?

 If you have been charged with theft, you will be coming up against rigid laws, an intimidating court system, and a federal prosecutor determined to win.
-A Pittsburgh Criminal Lawyer, such as those at Logue Law, will help you examine your options, determine the best course of action, and get you the best possible results.
+A Pittsburgh theft crime attorney, such as those at Logue Law, will help you examine your options, determine the best course of action, and get you the best possible results.
 Call Logue Law immediately upon your arrest; the longer you wait to hire representation, the more difficult it is to get the good outcome you desire.

 At Logue Law, we have experience in the federal court system and are skilled in defending federal cases.
 We will be happy to provide you with an expert Pittsburgh Criminal Lawyer; someone who will handle your case with hard work and the tenacity to go up against a federal prosecutor and win.
 Our confident, experienced, and skilled lawyers will guide you through the complex court proceedings in the federal court system and stand up to protect your constitutional rights.
-Contact us now at (412) 389-0805 or (412) 276-5890 for a free consultation.Want to Learn More About Federal Crimes?
+Contact us now at (412) 389-0805 or (412) 276-5890 for a free consultation with a theft crime lawyer in Pittsburgh.Want to Learn More About Federal Crimes?

 More information about federal crimes, including theft, can be found in the United States Code.